GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-76/index.md

 ### Image support in the async clipboard API

-And, we’ve added support for
+And, we've added support for
 [images to the Asynchronous Clipboard API][img-async-clipboard], making it easy to programmatically copy and paste images.